JSOC Targeted Killing Architecture — The Drone Papers

 Open Gaps

-1. Gap: Current operational scale post-2021 — public strike reporting has decreased; actual program scope is unclear
+1. Gap: Current operational scale post-2021 — public strike reporting has decreased; actual program scope is unclear; Jan–Feb 2026 confirmed strikes against al-Shabaab and ISIS-S in Somalia documented by AFRICOM press releases and Airwars.

 3. Gap: CIA drone program status — agency’s parallel program is less transparent than JSOC operations